bridge2food/plenitude/content/mycoprotein.md

       The production of livestock and feed crops occupies nearly 80% of the world’s agricultural land and is the primary driver of global deforestation[🔗](https://www.fao.org/3/cb9970en/cb9970en.pdf).

-      Mycoprotein production is estimated to use as much as 90% less land than animal-based meat production.
+      Mycoprotein production is estimated to use as much as 90% less land than animal-based meat production[🔗](https://www.sciencedirect.com/science/article/pii/S0921344922006632#fig0003).
   - content: >
       ![mycoproteinlogo](/img/mycroproteinScalability1.png)